mail4hafij/react-yarn-azure-pipeline/README.md

 ```

 Now the build pipeline is completed which will create a artifact in a .zip file.
 Go ahead and create a release pipeline and deploy the artifact to an App service.
+Keep note, secure files can't be edited but you can always re-upload.
 ENJOY!